 In Religion we will soon be learning about holy people in our church's history.
-In 2015, our Pope, Pope Francis, may be visiting the United States!
+Our Pope, Pope Francis, will be visiting the United States!
 Think about the following questions as you watch the video.

 1. What is Pope Francis' real name?

 3. What serious thing happened to his lungs?